 When you get over a couple of stories in a building project a man lift or construction elevator becomes a reality.
-Numbers bear it out.
+Numbers bear it out even if it is a requirement based on number of stories.
 The need is there due to the cost of having a construction team without one tromping up and down stairs all day.
 Workers are simply less productive, so although the cost is often hidden in hours lost by using a staircase, it is real and real expensive.

 But, then you have the added cost to your project for the temporary elevator, plus availability, the set up and inevitable delays.
 It seems you are either paying too much for the savings if you get one or you simply don’t have a construction elevator onsite at all because for a low or mid-rise project it seems cost prohibitive.
 So, here’s the question: Why use a temporary construction elevator at all when a permanent modular elevator could be used instead?

 It makes perfect sense.
 A commercial quality, modular elevator can be placed and turned on when electricity is available at the jobsite.
 When construction is finished, it becomes the permanent elevator.